butfirstchai.com

 • Taste the chocolate sauce before adding the biscuits.
 If it is not sweet enough for you, add more sugar.
 If it is too sweet, add cocoa powder so it dissolves faster than chocolate.

 • freezer-friendly: You can store the lazy cake in the freezer and pull it out any time you want, cut a few slices, and place it back in the freezer.
-No better easy treat end of a long work day.
+No better easy treat at the end of a long work day.

 Equipment